 How did you get into systems?

 When I started in Buying, email was very new and we shared PCs.
 I remember being really interested in the new software that I got to use.
-John Lewis was opening a new store in the Bluewater Shopping Centre and I applied for a Systems Support Team Manager role and to my surprise I got the role!
-I then had 3 months of training, and then started in the new store 6 months before it opened, installing all the tills, PCs and telephones.
+John Lewis was opening a new store in the Bluewater Shopping Centre and I applied for a Systems Support Team Manager role and to my surprise I got it!
+I then had 3 months of training, and then started in the new store 6 months before it opened, installing all the tills, systems, PCs and telephones.
 I learned so much and it was great to be involved in opening a new store.

 What is the proudest moment in your career?